defunctec/Crown-VPS-Install-Guide/defuncts-server-install-guide.md

 ## Expanding on the Crown install script

-Within the script code we find extra functionality for the script
+Within the script code we find extra functionality for us to utilise
 ```
   -m, --masternode           create a masternode
   -s, --systemnode           create a systemnode